OpenTranslationBible/open-bible/en-GB/33.Micah/md/micah-02.md

 ## Micah 2:1

 > Alas for those who plan mischief,
-> Who engage in wrongdoing while in bed!
+> Who plot evil while in bed!
 > When dawn arrives, they carry it out,
 > Because it is within their power to do so.